 When you’re seeing an error prompt that says your “iPhone is disabled.
 Connect to iTunes,” it requires you to connect your phone to a computer in order to access its system again.
 If you backup of your iPhone data frequently and you still remember the correct passcode, then you can deal with this error without losing any critical information.
 Otherwise, you will need to erase your device and lose all data on it.

 For owners who are looking for a solution to a different problem, drop by our troubleshooting page for we have already addressed some of the most common problems with this device.
 Browse through the page to find issues that are similar with yours and use the solutions we suggested.
 If they don’t work or if you need further assistance don’t hesitate to contact us by filling up our iPhone issues questionnaire.

 First solution: First solution: Sync your iPhone XS with iTunes.

-If you still remember the correct passcode and you’ve recently backed your iPhone up, then you can restore your device and everything in it by syncing to iTunes.
+If you still remember the correct passcode and you’ve recently backed your iPhone up before getting iPhone XS is disabled error, then you can restore your device and everything in it by syncing to iTunes.
 Here’s how:

 - Connect your iPhone to the computer that you used to synced before.
 Be sure to use the Apple-supplied (OEM) cable to connect your device.